stianstrysse/stianstrysse.github.io/_posts/2021-10-16-getting-started-with-azuread-extension-attributes.md

 ## Retrieve custom extension attribute on a User object

-You can now retrieve the custom extension attribute on the Userobject.
+You can now retrieve the custom extension attribute on the User object.

 - In [Graph Explorer](https://developer.microsoft.com/en-us/graph/graph-explorer), set method to `Get` with resource Uri `https://graph.microsoft.com/v1.0/users/{user objectId or upn}`, insert the objectId or UserPrincipalName of the user you populated the extension attribute for, add `id`, `displayName`, `userPrincipalName` and the custom extension attribute name to the `select` query parameter.